 name

-description The unique name of the asset, validated with Go regex $\Delta \Delta \Delta$
+description The unique name of the asset, validated with Go regex $\A[\w\.\-]+\z$ .

 required true

 type String

 example "name": "check_script"

+namespace

 description The Sensu RBAC namespace that this asset belongs to.

 required false

 type String

 default default

 example "namespace": "production"

-labels description Custom attributes to include with event data, which can be queried like regular attributes.
-You can use labels to organize assets into meaningful collections that can be selected using filters and tokens . required false type Map of key-value pairs.
+labels description Custom attributes you can use to create meaningful collections that can be selected with API filtering and sensuctl filtering .
+Overusing labels can impact Sensu's internal performance, so we recommend moving complex, non-identifying metadata to annotations. required false type Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
-Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations required false type Map of key-value pairs.
-Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "slack-channel": "#monitoring", "playbook": "www.example.url" }
+Values can be any valid UTF-8 string. default null example "labels": { "environment": "development", "region": "us-west-2" } annotations description Non-identifying metadata that's meaningful to people interacting with Sensu.
+In contrast to labels, annotations cannot be used in API filtering or sensuctl filtering and do not impact Sensu's internal performance. required false